acorn-io/acorn-oss-workshop/acornfile.md

 - localData: default data and configuration variables
 - routers: support path based HTTP routing to expose multiple containers through a single published service

 To represent the microservices of the VotingApp, create an Acornfile in the *votingapp* folder.
-This file should only contains the *containers* top level key and an empty element for each microservice as follows:
+This file should only contain the *containers* top level key and an empty element for each microservice as follows:

 ```
 containers: {